apache/incubator-spot/spot-ml/SPARKCONF.md

 ## Spark Configuration

-spot-ml main component uses Spark and Spark SQL to analyze network events and produce a list of least probable events or most suspicious.
+spot-ml main component uses Spark and Spark SQL to analyze network events and those considered the most unlikely or most suspicious.

 To run spot-ml with its best performance and scalability, it will probably be necessary to configure Yarn, Spark and Spot.
 Here are our recommended settings.